Perksey/PearlCLR/README.md

 ## Why do I get an error, "System.AccessViolationException: Attempted to read or write protected memory.
 This is often an indication that other memory is corrupt" on Windows?

 This is a problem with LLVMSharp library, it is currently on the roadmap for PearCLR development to fix upstream to LLVMSharp or to create an alternative binding to LLVM-C API.
 LLVMSharp is known to work on Linux platform.

+## Why not contribute to LLILC instead?

+There are two reasons:

+1. This CLR/JIT project is implemented in C#, not in C++.
+2. LLILC is a dead project, the last meaningful commit is in 2016 any commits after that are mostly packaging and documentation. https://github.com/dotnet/llilc/commits/master